Azure/Vector-Search-AI-Assistant/README.md

 # Vector Search & AI Assistant for Azure Cosmos DB for MongoDB vCore

 This solution is a series of samples that demonstrate how to build solutions that incorporate Azure Cosmos DB with Azure OpenAI to build vector search solutions with an AI assistant user interface.
-The solution shows hows to generate vectors on data stored in Azure Cosmos DB using Azure OpenAI, then shows how to implment vector search capabilities using Azure Cosmos DB for MongoDB vCore capable.
-The user experience is a Retail AI Assistant.
-The data in this scenario centers around answering specific questions about the data stored in Azure Cosmos DB in a consumer retail "Intelligent Agent" workload that allows users to ask questions on products and customer stored in the database.
-The data for the prompts and completions are also stored in Azure Cosmos DB along with the token usage.
-This data can further be developed to allow users to develop more refine prompts for their own data.
+The solution shows hows to generate vectors on data stored in Azure Cosmos DB using Azure OpenAI, then shows how to implment vector search capabilities using a variety of different vector capable databases available from Azure Cosmos DB and Azure.

-The data used in this solution is from the [Cosmic Works](https://github.com/azurecosmosdb/cosmicworks) sample for Azure Cosmos DB, adapted from the Adventure Works dataset for a retail Bike Shop that sells bicycles as well as biking accessories, components and clothing.
+The scenario for this sample centers around a consumer retail "Intelligent Agent" that allows users to ask questions on vectorized product, customer and sales order data stored in the database.
+The data in this solution is the [Cosmic Works](https://github.com/azurecosmosdb/cosmicworks) sample for Azure Cosmos DB.
+This data is an adapted subset of the Adventure Works 2017 dataset for a retail Bike Shop that sells bicycles, biking accessories, components and clothing.

 ## Solution Architecture